-Q How do I catheterise on a trip?

-A In many cases, planes, buses and trains do not have wheelchair accessible bathrooms.
+How do I dispose of the catheter?
+Catheters should be disposed of in a waste bin.
+Do not flush it down the toilet.
+Follow any local guidelines for the disposal of waste, especially medical devices.
+Notes Lif estyle How do I catheterise on a trip?
+In many cases, planes, buses and trains do not have wheelchair accessible bathrooms.
 You may choose to catheterise under a blanket using a closed system catheter like the Infyna Ready to Use Hydrophilic Intermittent Catheter.

-Q How should I prepare for a trip?

-A Check with the airline when making travel arrangements for special accommodations (i.e. ask for assistance to board the plane if needed, request a larger bag allowance).
+How should I prepare for a trip?
+Check with the airline when making travel arrangements for special accommodations (i.e. ask for assistance to board the plane if needed, request a larger bag allowance).
 You should also familiarise yourself with the policies of your airline.
 Alert hotels about your needs before your arrival and request any equipment you will need (i.e. bath, bench, roll-in shower, etc.) Even cruise lines must provide disabled accessible rooms.
 Be very specific about what you need when making reservations.
 Research your travel destination to prevent surprises with regard to physical barriers.
 Be sure to carry your medications and supplies for catheterisation and other self-care routines in your carry-on luggage.
 Get as much rest as possible, maintain your usual care routines, and drink plenty of fluids.
 Drink bottled water if the tap water is questionable.

-Q What do I need to carry with me to catheterise away from home?

-A While the need for supplies varies by individual, ensure that you have enough catheters to use during your time away from home, any supplies needed for proper cleansing, and a bag to dispose of your catheters if you are not able to locate a waste bin.
+What do I need to carry with me to catheterise away from home?
+While the need for supplies varies by individual, ensure that you have enough catheters to use during your time away from home, any supplies needed for proper cleansing, and a bag to dispose of your catheters if you are not able to locate a waste bin.